osuthorpe/llm-expect/wiki/Home.md

-# Welcome to Vald8
+# Welcome to LLM Expect

-**Vald8** (validate) is a minimalist, developer-first SDK for testing LLM-powered Python functions using structured JSONL datasets.
+**LLM Expect** (validate) is a minimalist, developer-first SDK for testing LLM-powered Python functions using structured JSONL datasets.

 ## Vision: Democratizing AI Evaluation